About This Drug

 - Severe fluid build-up (retention) events

-- Trouble breathing because high pressure in the arteries of your lungs.
+- Trouble breathing because of high pressure in the arteries of your lungs.

 - Abnormal heart beat and/or changes in the tissue of the heart.
 Some changes may happen that can cause your heart to have less ability to pump blood.